conal/Fran/README.md

     *   [*Functional 3D Graphics in C++ — with an Object-Oriented, Multiple Dispatching Implementation.*]
 *   [My publications](http://conal.net/papers/), including several on FRP/Fran, including on some of the implementation techniques I explored in this repository.

+New project capturing early Fran/FRP implementations.
+Thanks to [@deepfire](https://github.com/deepfire) for the inspiration to make these implementations easily available.

 [*A Brief Introduction to ActiveVRML*]: http://conal.net/papers/ActiveVRML/ "Tech report (1996)"